AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-file-management.md

 To move files in bulk, perform the following steps:

-1. Select the Adobe Experience Manager link at the top and choose **Tools**.
+1. Select the Adobe Experience Manager logo at the top and choose **Tools**.
 1. Select **Guides** from the list of tools.
 1. Select the **Bulk Move Tool** tile.
 1. The Bulk Move Tool page is displayed based on your setup.
 Provide the following details on the **Bulk Move Tool** page: